Hidden Bullish and Oil Hidden Bearish Divergence Crude Oil

 Expansion Level 161.80% - 337 pips profit

-From this strategy combined with Fibonacci would have provided a good strategy with a good amount of profit set using these take profit levels.
+From this strategy combined with Fibo indicator would have provided a good trading strategy with a good amount of profit set using the take profit order levels.